 Yesterday I talked about photography collections and vintage dresses.
 Today I want to elaborate on vintage fashion.

-is special, different, not always branded, it can be unique and allow you to dress differently, it's fun, very stimulating and creative.
+To go browsing on shops and flea markets is special, different, not always branded, it can be unique and allow you to dress differently, it's fun, very stimulating and creative.
 To try not to conform to a totalitarian style and homogenous is a need that not everyone has but that certainly a lot of women and even men feel.

 I had talked in a previous blog about how English girls dressed in a fun way by mixing everything together and not one them looks straight out of a store window.
 Mixing things by yourself is important and doing some searching is fundamental.
 Lets focus on the individual, its wardrobe, the desire to invent a style on your own.
 This is the good part of vintage.